top of page

 The Institute is oriented towards tangible outcomes.
 It moves beyond analysis for its own sake, translating research and strategic insight into policy-relevant action and measurable results.

-To do so, the Institute builds partnerships with individuals and organizations across government, defense, hi-tech, and civil society.
+The Institute builds partnerships with individuals and organizations across government, defense, hi-tech, and civil society to help bring about durable change.

 The Abba Eban Institute’s work is organized around three interconnected pillars: applied research, public engagement, and accredited academic education.